 Full information on this route and the full list of qualifications that the GMC accept as evidence that a doctor applying for full registration with a licence to practise has the necessary knowledge, skills and experience, can be found here

 Medical Training Initiative

 The Royal College of Emergency Medicine’s International Sponsorship Scheme offers Emergency Medicine training opportunities within the MTI.
-Successful applicants can obtain full GMC registration without taking the Professional and Linguistic Assessment Board (PLAB) test.
-Further information can be found here
+Successful applicants can obtain sponsorship for full GMC registration without taking the Professional and Linguistic Assessment Board (PLAB) test.
+Full information can be found here